indrode/lament/articles/hubot_talker.markdown

 **1. Create and clone a new GitHub repo**

+This takes about 10 seconds if you have done it before.

 **2. Download Hubot from [http://hubot.github.com](http://hubot.github.com) and add it to your repo**

 Now, there are a few changes to be made in `package.json`.
 First, we update the actual Hubot version used as a dependency.
 Next, we specify the Node.js and `npm` versions.
 Finally, we add add a `hubot-talker` dependency.
 In the end, `package.json` should like something like this: